scagnetti/dark-side-chat/README.md

 # dark-side-chat
-A chat that leads to the dark side
+A chat that leads to the dark side.
+Powered by the Galactic Empire.

 ## Used Frameworks
 - https://www.meteor.com